tukassauro/anki-jisho-hotkey/README.md

 You have a note type that matches your configuration (default is "Basic" with "Front" and "Back" fields)

-To modify the deck name or note type configuration, edit these lines in the script: pythonCopy"deckName": "Japanese",  # Change to your deck name "modelName": "Basic",    # Change to your note type name "fields": {
+To modify the deck name or note type configuration, edit these lines in the script:

+"deckName": "Japanese",  # Change to your deck name "modelName": "Basic",    # Change to your note type name "fields": {
     "Front": f"{word} [{reading}]",     # Change to your front field name "Back": f"<div>Meaning: {meaning}</div>..."  # Change to your back field name }

 Note Type Configuration
 The script uses Anki's default note type and field names: